maxnorth/nv/README.md

 # nv - Enviably simple app configuration

 **nv** is a dotenv-style environment variable loader that makes secret managers easier to work with.
-No more copying secrets to developer machines or bending [12FA principles](https://12factor.net/config) by tightly coupling to secret managers.
+No more copying secrets to developer machines or bending [12FA principles](https://12factor.net/config) by tightly coupling services to secret managers.

 ## Intro

 **nv** looks for environment variables containing `nv://` URL's and automatically resolves them to a value.
-It first runs the `dotenv` loader so you can manage values by environment in `.env` files.
+It also runs the `dotenv` loader so you can manage values by environment in `.env` files.

 ```dotenv
 # .env